 I’m going to start the new year with a few reposts of essential information.
 Yes, you do need to keep a mileage log:

-Today is the first business day of the new year.
+Tuesday is the first business day of the new year for many.
 You may have resolved to keep good records this year (at least, we hope you have).
 Start with keeping an accurate, contemporaneous written mileage log (or use a smart phone app–with periodic sending of the information to yourself to prove that the log is contemporaneous).

 Why, you ask?
 Because if you want to deduct all of your business mileage, you must do this!
 IRS regulations and Tax Court rulings require this.
 Written is defined as ink, so that means you need a paper log or must be able to prove your smart phone log is contemporaneous.